 Lakeview OHV Park is another that is overlooked by the DNR and is located in Solon.
 It’s another small park at 147 acres but it said to have 10 miles of trails, which is double the amount of trails that Riverview OHV Park has!

 We discovered River Ridge ATV Trails after Hansen Hallows was closed on the day we wanted to visit, but we still want to visit!
-It’s another private property that sits on 400 acres (the biggest out of the ATV parks listed in this post) and has 15 miles of trails.
+It’s another private property that sits on 400 acres and has 15 miles of trails.
 It is only open on the weekends though and they do recommend calling before you visit.
 It closes on rainy days and when they are holding special/private events.

 Inspired?
 Pin these ATV trails and parks in Iowa for later!